Definition of MariaDB Foreign Key

 Explanation:

-How does foreign key work in MariaDB?
+How does foreign critical work in MariaDB?

 Examples

-There are two ways to create foreign keys or we can say to add foreign in the table as follows.
+There are two ways to create foreign keys, or we can say to add foreign in the table as follows.

 1. Create foreign keys at the time of table creation.